nununo/pyVela2017/README-develop.md

 * Acts as a monitoring tool, displaying input readings in a chart, AGD thresholds and logs.
 * Supports changing AGD thresholds and setting log levels at run-time.

-It is also hybrid in the sense that part of it is written in Python while the web client side code is written in Javascript.
+It is also hybrid in the sense that part of it is written in Python while the web client side code is written in JavaScript.

 Overview:

 * Web clients request the root resource.
 * `index.html` is served including the HTML layout with embedded CSS, containing links to:
-  * A bundled version of the [charts.js](https://www.chartjs.org) Javascript compressed and minified code.
+  * A bundled version of the [charts.js](https://www.chartjs.org) JavaScript compressed and minified code.
-  * A bundled version of the  [chartjs-plugin-annotation.js](https://github.com/chartjs/chartjs-plugin-annotation) Javascript compressed and minified code.
+  * A bundled version of the  [chartjs-plugin-annotation.js](https://github.com/chartjs/chartjs-plugin-annotation) JavaScript compressed and minified code.
-  * `index.js`, the Javascript web client code.
+  * `index.js`, the JavaScript web client code.
 * Once loaded, the client initiates a WebSocket connection to the server.